Social Sustainability Fund - SSF

 Following your application

 We will assess your application based on the criteria in the Administrative Rules.
 We will inform you whether we approve your application within 13 weeks.
-If we approve your application, you can start carrying out your project's phase A. You will receive the subsidy in advance payments.
+If we approve your application, you can start carrying out phase A of your project.
+You will receive the subsidy in advance payments.

 After you finish your project, we will assess the total realised costs and results.
-All costs should be eligible, justified and in line with the project's results and efforts.
+All costs should be eligible, justified and aligned with the project's results and efforts.

 Social sustainability: An example